 Two different applications have emerged over the past two decades for degradable polymers.
 The first is where biodegradability is part of the function of the product.
 Examples of this are temporary sutures in the body or in controlled release of drugs where cost is relatively unimportant.
 Similarly in agriculture, very thin films of photo-biodegradable polyethylene are used to ensure earlier cropping and to reduce weed formation [1,2].
-By increasing soil temperature they also increase crop yields and ensure earlier harvest.
+By increasing soil temperature they also increase crop vields and ensure earlier harvest.
 A major ecological benefit of mulching films is the reduction of irrigation water and fertiliser utilisation [25].
 No residues must persist in the soil in subsequent seasons to make the land less productive by interfering with root growth.
 Substantial economic benefits accrue to the farmer from the use of biodegradable polymers which more than justifies any increase in materials expenditure (Table 3).

 A similar use of photo-biodegradable polyethylene films is to sterilise land by increasing soil temperature for some weeks before planting.
 This results in the removal of pathogenic bacteria without the use of methylene dibromide which is to be phased out by the year 2010 because of its ozone depleting effect in the environment [21].
-A different ecological benefit is being achieved in Japan by the encapsulation of fertilisers in oxo-biodegradable plastics [26] which allows controlled release over a longer times scale, resulting in increased fertiliser efficiency and reduced eutrophication of rivers and lakes.
+A different ecological benefit is being

+Table 3

-Table 3 Ratio of increased income to cost of mulching film [1]
+Ratio of increased income to cost of mulching film [1]

-Crop Increased income/cost
+Сгор Increased income/cost

 Melons 13.0

 Vegetables 5.0

 Peanuts 3.9

 Sugar cane 3.6

 Cotton 3.0

 Maize 2.5